udsgit/idea-box/README.md

 # **Vue idea box**

 It is an idea management system.
-People can view the ideas created by the community, and if they log in they can vote for them and create their own. ✍💡🗒
+People can view the ideas created by the community, and if they log in they can vote for them and create their own ✍💡🗒.

 ## **Table of contents**